1982 Honda Prelude Sport Coupe

 “Once again, other manufacturers will be forced to return to their drawing boards.”

-The Honda Accord was all new for 1986, with a brand new body and an upgraded base engine—the standard powertrain was the A20A 98 bhp 2.0 liter/120 ci inline four with a two-barrel carburetor paired to a five-speed manual transmission (a four-speed automatic was optional).
+The Honda Accord was all-new for 1986, with a brand-new body and an upgraded base engine—the standard powertrain was the A20A 98 bhp 2.0 liter/120 ci inline four with a two-barrel carburetor paired to a five-speed manual transmission (a four-speed automatic was optional).
 Acceleration was acceptable: 0-60 came in a little under 11 seconds in the approximately 2,400-pound car.
-On the other hand, fuel economy was good: 27 city/33 highway by the standards of the day (about 23 city/30 highway by 2018 standards).
+On the other hand, fuel economy was good: 27 city/33 highway by the day’s standards (about 23 city/30 highway by 2025 measures).
 With a 15.9-gallon fuel tank, Accord drivers could expect a range of from 380 to 430 miles with a 10% fuel reserve.

-By modern standards, the 1986 Accord was not a large car: with a 102.4-inch wheelbase and a 178.5-inch length, it was four inches shorter in both wheelbase and length than a 2018 Honda Civic and was classified by the EPA as a subcompact car (the modern Accord is classified as a large car).
+By modern standards, the 1986 Accord was not a large car: with a 102.4-inch wheelbase and a 178.5-inch length, it was more than five inches shorter in both wheelbase and length than a 2025 Honda Civic sedan and was classified by the EPA as a subcompact car (the modern Accord is classified as a large car).
 What’s even more striking is the height or lack thereof: at 53.3 inches, the Accord was only three inches taller than the same year’s Camaro.
 The 1986 Accord had a six-inch longer wheelbase, three inches more of length, and was almost an inch shorter than the 1985 version.

 1986 Honda Accord advertisement.

-Standard exterior and mechanical equipment on the base Accord DX sedan included front wheel drive, double wishbone front and rear suspension, power brakes, variable-assist power steering, pop-up halogen headlights, hidden wipers, and P185/70R13 tires (a size still available) on 13-inch wheels with full wheel covers.
-Inside reclining front bucket seats, an adjustable steering column, and cruise control were included.
-The DX went for $9,299—about $21,600 in 2018 dollars.
+Standard exterior and mechanical equipment on the base Accord DX sedan included front wheel drive, a double wishbone front and rear suspension, power brakes, variable-assist power steering, pop-up halogen headlights, hidden wipers, and P185/70R13 tires (a size still available) on 13-inch wheels with full wheel covers.
+Inside, reclining front bucket seats, an adjustable steering column, and cruise control were included.
+The DX went for $9,299—about $27,800 in 2025 dollars.

 Moving up to the LX added air conditioning, power door locks, power windows, and an AM/FM stereo with cassette player and power antenna.
-The top of the line LXi went for $12,675 (about $29,400 in today’s dollars or about what a 2018 Accord EX-L sedan goes for) and added the 110 bhp fuel injected engine, cast aluminum alloy wheels, and a power moonroof.
+The top-of-the-line LXi went for $12,675 (about $37,900 in today’s dollars or just a little under what a 2025 Accord Touring Hybrid sedan goes for) and added the 110 bhp fuel-injected engine, cast aluminum alloy wheels, and a power moonroof.

-The 1986 Honda Accord was well received.
-It was present on Car and Driver‘s 10 Best list and got good reviews.
-Honda sold 325,000 in the United States, making it the fifth best selling car model that year.
+The 1986 Honda Accord was well-received.
+It was present on Car and Driver‘s 10 Best list and got good reviews from the other “buff books.”
+Honda sold 325,000 in the United States, making it the fifth best-selling car model that year.

 Third-generation Accords were once prevalent on American roads, but have virtually disappeared by now.
-You do occasionally see these Accords for sale in the Hemmings Motor News classifieds and on eBay Motors, but there were no sedans out there as I write this in July 2018.
+You do occasionally see these Accords for sale in the Hemmings Motor News classifieds, on eBay Motors, and on Bring a Trailer.

 1985 Honda Civic CRX Si hatchback coupe